Jaykul/GitOps-Principles/slides.md

 ### There is always a one-to-one correlation between the codebase and the app {.resize}

-- If there are multiple codebases, it's not an app – it's a distributed system.
+- If there are multiple code bases, it's not an app -- it's a distributed system.
 - Each component in a distributed system is an app, and each can individually comply with twelve-factor.
 - Multiple apps sharing the same code is a violation of twelve-factor.
 - Factor shared code into libraries which can be included through the <Link to="dependencies">dependency manager</Link>.